 Although she’s only a few months into her professional career, Martinez is optimistic about her future and eager to share her success with others.

 “I am so excited and grateful to have come this far,” she says.
-“I recommend Purdue and the Krannert School to every student I meet.
+“I recommend Purdue and the Krannert School to motivated, rising leaders.
 It’s a warm community with a technical and research background that merges perfectly with business, which is very powerful combination.
 It’s a great place to be.”